kids-first/kf-somatic-workflow/README.md

             - `gatk_cnv_denoised_normal_plot`: Denoised-plot file that covers the entire range of the copy ratios
             - `gatk_cnv_funcotated_called_file_tumor`: TSV where each row is a segment and the annotations are the covered genes and which genes+exon is overlapped by the segment breakpoints.
             - `gatk_cnv_funcotated_called_gene_list_file_tumor`: TSV where each row is a gene and the annotations are the covered genes and which genes+exon is overlapped by the segment breakpoints.
+    - ecDNA Prediction
+        - `aa_summary`: Summary for all amplicons detected by AA
+        - `aa_cycles`: Text file for each amplicon listing the edges in the breakpoint graph, their categorization (sequence, discordant source) and their copy counts
+        - `aa_graph`: A text file for each amplicon listing the edges in the breakpoint graph, their categorization (sequence, discordant, concordant, source) and their copy counts
+        - `aa_sv_png`: PNG image file displaying the SV view of AA
+        - `aa_classification_profiles`: abstract classification of the amplicon

 1. Docker images - the workflow tools will automatically pull them, but as a convenience are listed below:
     - `Strelka2`: pgc-images.sbgenomics.com/d3b-bixu/strelka